-- We are also in the opinion that proper books of account were maintained by the Company and the physical inventory verification has been duly carried out. - > We obtained all the information and explanations which we considered necessary for our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies' Law and the Company's Articles of Association were committed during the year which would materially affect the Company's financial position or its financial performance.
+- ➢ We are also of the opinion that proper books of account were maintained by the Company and the physical inventory verification has been duly carried out. - We obtained all the information and explanations which we considered necessary for the purpose of our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies' Law and the Company's Articles of Association were committed during the year which would materially affect the Company's financial position or its financial performance.

-Doha -Qatar May 2, 2023 For Deloitte & Touche Qatar Branch
+Doha -Qatar April 30, 2025 For Deloitte & Touche Qatar Branch alhe

-Midhat Salha Partner

-License No. 257
+Midhat Salha Partner License No. 257